"Toxic" hides three different questions

 The most useful study for the "how much" question is a 2022 paper in Chemosphere (indexed on PubMed) by Beckett et al., which placed two commercial memory foam mattresses in a controlled chamber and measured emissions over 32 days.
 The primary compounds — 2-propanol, acetone, chloromethane, and toluene — accounted for 81–95% of total measured VOC concentrations.
 Peer-reviewed

 The headline number for the toxicity question: the study modeled a one-year average total-VOC concentration of 2.7–4.2 μg/m³ for a normally ventilated bedroom — well below available health-based benchmarks for the two products tested.
-That is the strongest single piece of reassurance in the literature, and it should be stated plainly: for the mattresses tested, in a ventilated room, the modeled doses were low.
+That is the strongest single piece of reassurance the literature has.
+One footnote travels with it: Beckett's authors all work for an industry consulting firm (noted in the citation below) — which argues for replication, not for discarding the number.
 Peer-reviewed

 Who has the most reason to be careful